Additional costs to keep in mind

 If you are thinking about buying a property, the first price you will see is the purchase price in the exposé.
 However, this is not the final price you will end up paying.
 Other costs are also incurred, which are referred to as additional purchase costs.
-Since these can amount to 10-15% of the purchase price, it is worth taking a look at when and for what these additional costs arise.
+Since these can amount to upwards of 10% of the purchase price, it is worth taking a look at when and for what these additional costs arise.

 Real estate transfer tax

 The land transfer tax is unavoidable and is usually payable immediately.
 When you buy an apartment, you automatically acquire shares in the land, i.e. in the entire house and the land on which the house stands.
 Taxes will then be due on this land, the amount of which varies from state to state.
 In Berlin, for example, you pay 6%, in Brandenburg 6.5%.
 If you buy an apartment in the increasingly popular city of Leipzig, you only have to pay 3.5%, according to the tax rate in Saxony.
+Read more about property taxes here.

 Notary and land registry costs